 #2 Nutrition

-There are MANY nutrients that I could recommend to improve the life-span and life quality of someone of dialysis, but in many cases it is not wise to overload the body with too many substances, plus it would also overload your bank account!
+There are MANY nutrients that I could recommend to improve the life span and life quality of someone on dialysis, but in many cases, it is not wise to overload the body with too many substances, it would also overload your bank account!
 Please see below for what I believe are the key nutrients for dialysis patients – based on the complications listed earlier:

 #3 Herbal Medicine